- This event has passed.

 Stars to Watch: The Elite Field

-- Stefanos Tsitsipas (Defending Champion): The Greek star finally broke his Dubai “jinx” in 2025.
-He returns with the confidence of a man who knows how to dominate these specific conditions.
+- Stefanos Tsitsipas (Defending Champion): The Greek star finally conquered Dubai in 2025.
+He returns with the confidence of a man who has mastered the desert conditions and is looking for a rare back-to-back title.

 A Legacy of Champions